John-Colvin/YAIDIP/README.md

     InterpolatedString
     InterpolatedString ,
     InterpolatedString , ArgumentList
-    InterpolatedFormattingString
-    InterpolatedFormattingString ,
-    InterpolatedFormattingString , ArgumentList
 ```

 Inside an interpolated string, the character `$` is of particular interest because the interpolated string will use it as an escape.
 If `$` is not followed by an open paren or an identifier, its meaning is unchanged.
 If `$` is followed by an identifier (which starts with a `_` or alphabetic character) or open parenthesis, the `$` acts as an escape character introducing an interpolated identifier or expression.
 To render `$` verbatim when followed by an identifier or an open paranthesis, the sequence `$$` shall be used.
-The contents of the `InterpolatedExpression` must conform to the following grammar, which is identical for `i`-strings and `f`-strings:
+The contents of the `InterpolatedExpression` must conform to the following grammar:

 ```
 Elements: